 Among all, the relationships which induced my tears were the love and friendship that Remi had with Master Vitalis and Capi the white dog.
 Vitalis was a genteel character who was not in a high up social position but always presented with a gleam of gentility and nobility on the inside; his paternal love towards Remi was obscure yet his actions was loving; and Capi with other animals that performed with Remi could just be as affectionate and caring as humans.

 “During our long tramps he gave me lessons, first on one subject then on another.
 On very cold days he shared his coverings with me, on hot days he had always helped me carry the bags, and the various things which I was supposed to carry.
 And when we ate he never served me the worst piece, keeping the best for himself; on the contrary, he shared it equally, the good and the bad.
 It is true, he sometimes pulled my ears more roughly than I liked, but if I needed the correction, what of that?
 In a word, I loved him, and he loved me.”

-Apart from that, Nobody’s Boy sketches walks of life among the upper and lower classes of France in the nineteenth century – peasants, colliers, merchants, and gardeners; as well as city of London from lawyers and clerks off in Lincoln’s Inn to peddlers from Bethnal Green (the Gin Lane).
-Overall, Nobody’s boy is heartwarming and an enchanting story about a boy’s personal growth and belief in faith through struggle and survival of the hardships amidst people he encountered, who were filled with bountiful virtues.
+Apart from that, Nobody’s Boy sketches walks of life among the upper and lower classes of France in the nineteenth century – peasants, merchants, gardeners; as well as lawyers and clerks off from city of London in Lincoln’s Inn to peddlers from Bethnal Green (the Gin Lane) later on as the story proceeds.
+Overall, Nobody’s boy is heartwarming and an enchanting story about a boy’s personal growth and belief in faith through struggles and survival of the hardship amidst people he encountered who were also filled with bountiful virtues and willing to pass on their love and care to children.
 The novel also implies that parental personality could exert considerable influence on their offspring.
 If you have children, please introduce them this book or read it to them!